Spectral estimates of dynamically-defined and amenable operator families: Introduction

-Here $ G $ is a unimodular second-countable locally-compact Hausdorff group endowed with a Haar measure $ \lambda $ and $ Z $ is a metric space.
-If $ G $ has strict polynomial growth with respect to a proper continuous left invariant metric, then $ \v{\cdot} $ is the induced norm on $ G \:$ Note, strict polynomial growth implies amenability; see \textsc{subsection~\ref{subsec: amenability}} and Lemma~\ref{lem: (5)} for details.
-Also, $ \vv{k_Z}_{S}<+\infty $ implies $ \vv{k_Z}_{\infty,1}<+\infty \:$ Indeed, $ k $ is bounded and $ \s{g\in G:\v{g}\le r} $ is compact for every $ r\ge 0 $.
+\subsubsection{Our motivation: a couple remarks, a sharpness remark, and a list of example applications to come}

-It routinely follows that dynamically-defined operator families satisfy a covariance relation, are uniformly bounded, and are strongly continuous; see \textsc{subsection~\ref{subsec: DDOF}} for details.
-Corollary~\ref{cor: 4.1} along with the covariance relation, the strong continuity property, and assuming that $ A_x $ is normal for every $ x\in Z \;$ implies, by standard arguments, where $ X\defeq \overline{\mathrm{orb}(x)} \:$ We state the main theorem combining the main results in this paper. \begin{thm} Let $ \Ss $ be the collection of all invariant nonempty closed subsets of $ Z \:$ Let $ \Ks $ be the collection of all nonempty compact subsets of $ \C \:$ Define the spectrum map to be
+We remark that $ \ab{\Z,\#} $ is a second-countable locally-compact Hausdorff group endowed with a left Haar measure (the counting measure).
+Also, $ \ab{\R\times\T,(\Z,\tau)} $ is a metrizable space endowed with a left continuous action.
+The square root behavior is sharp due to $ \alpha=\frac{1}{2} $ in the middle of Figure~\ref{fig:1}; see \cite{P1990_BellissardRammal,P2016_HatsKatsTach}.
+Indeed, for fixed $ n $ such as $ n=0,1,2,3 $ in Figure~\ref{fig:1},